11 Things Cold Feet and Toes Can Reveal About Your Health

 11 – Anxiety

 Did you know that stress, panic attacks, and anxiety can cause your feet and toes to feel cold?
-You may have experienced that odd feeling in your gut or gotten a headache from stress.
-When you get stressed, it causes your blood flow to get redirected, so it doesn’t go to your extremities, but towards the larger organs in your body.
-It’s sort of a “fight or flight” system your body goes into when you get stressed.
-Even if you currently are not in a life-threatening scenario, your body may react to the stress as if it was life-threatening.
+You may have experienced that odd feeling in your gut or gotten a stress-related headache.
+When you get stressed, it causes your blood flow to get redirected, so it doesn’t go to your extremities but towards the larger organs in your body.
+When you get stressed, it’s a “fight or flight” system your body goes into.
+Even if you are not in a life-threatening scenario, your body may react to the stress as if it were life-threatening.

 Final Thoughts on Recognizing When Cold Feet and Toes Might Point to a More Significant Problem